matrix-org/matrix-appservice-irc/docs/irc_modes.md

 help documentation of channel for other networks to find out what they support.

 If a user is not able to join the IRC channel, they will be kicked from the Matrix room.
-The reason is given in the Matrix ban, and a more verbose error is given in the user's admin room.
+The reason is given in the Matrix kick message, and a more verbose error is given in the user's admin room.

 ### Ban (`+b`)